-One of the biggest risks is Legionnaires’ disease, caused by the Legionella bacteria (7).
+One of the most significant risks is Legionnaires’ disease, caused by the Legionella bacteria (10).
 It is an extremely rare complication, but it can happen, and it is sometimes fatal.

 The aspiration of tiny water droplets containing the bacteria causes this severe disease.
 Symptoms typically include a fever, cough, and pneumonia.

 Many doctors recommend getting out of the tub once you enter the second stage of labor for this reason.
 This also makes it easier to move quickly if something goes wrong and you need an emergency cesarean.